cert-manager/website/content/docs/tutorials/getting-started-aks-letsencrypt/README.md

 ## Create an Azure Managed Identity

-When cert-manager creates an SSL certificate using Let's Encrypt it can use DNS records to prove that it controls the DNS domain names in the SSL certificate.
+When cert-manager creates a certificate using Let's Encrypt it can use DNS records to prove that it controls the DNS domain names in the certificate.
 In order for cert-manager to use the Azure API and manipulate the records in the Azure DNS zone, it needs an Azure account and the best type of account to use is called a "Managed Identity".
 This account does not come with a password or an API key and it is designed for use by machines rather than humans.